Once upon a time, sustainability in e-commerce involved little more than slapping a recycled label on your products.

 Here are some proven tips to get you started.

-Rather than aiming for perfection (and inevitably getting stuck in inertia), focus on the small practical steps you can accomplish this year, within the next three years, and then the next five.
+Rather than aiming for perfection, focus on small practical steps you can accomplish this year, within the next three years, and so on.

 The Environmental Defense Fund suggests seven straightforward steps in their Roadmap to Sustainable Ecommerce:

 - Assess your chemical and carbon footprints.
 Develop a baseline of your impacts so you know where to focus your efforts and can track your progress over time.